Sophic Logo gordian knotOvarian and Endometrial Cancer Clinical Trials Intelligence

 Key Exclusion

-• LVEF <45% or myocardial infarction within 6 months
+• Myocardial infarction or unstable angina within 6 months